Explore the Destinations we are going to visit this year

-Each year we aim to visit interesting cities which give an insight into the culture and business in the ASEAN countries.
-With this years theme Focusing on the Smart, Digital and Sustainable aspects of this Region we evaluated 3 countires to give an insight into this topic.
+Each year we aim to visit interesting cities that give an understanding of the culture and business in the ASEAN countries.
+With this year’s theme focusing on the Smart, Digital, and Sustainable aspects of the region we evaluated 3 countries to give us the most insight about it.

-With the impressive growth is mostly fueled by the rapid penetration of smartphones and smart technology in the region, digitalization is rapidly transforming the ASEAN economic landscape.
+Whilst the impressive economic growth is mostly fueled by the rapid rise of smart technology in the region as well as the penetration of smartphones, digitalization is rapidly transforming the ASEAN economic landscape.
 With this year’s theme, we are not only learning about the digital transformation in ASEAN but working on the matter of how technology can help in solving sustainable problems in this area.

 For this year’s version, we decided to explore 3 countries that reflect this trend the most which are Singapore, Thailand, and Vietnam.

 Singapore is a global financial and economic hub, where many international enterprises headquarter are settled to manage their businesses in ASEAN.
 Singapore with its strategic center for the region’s English-speaking audience, is considered as a small Asian heavyweight.

 - Smart: Singapore is on its way to becoming the world’s first smart nation with government, utilities, public security, transportation, education, and industry are holistically integrated.
 Singapore views “smartness” as a measure of how well a city uses technology to address its problems and challenges and is striving to use digital technologies to create enduring and safe communities and to provide more opportunities for Singaporeans.

 - Digital: Singapore ranks first in the Asian Digital Transformation Index, owing to its well-developed digital infrastructure.
 The initiative rests on three pillars of the city-state’s digitization: Digital Economy, Digital Government, Digital Society.